mswiseman/OTTO/Electrical.md

 # <i class="fad fa-outlet"></i> Electrical Setup
 ---
 ### <i class="fas fa-play-circle"></i> Getting Started
 If you have little experience with wiring with electronics, then it is strongly recommended to read up on the proper precautions that need to be taken [here](https://electrical-engineering-portal.com/21-safety-rules-for-working-with-electrical-equipment).
 Along a similar vein, if you have never soldered, then a breadboard can be used to wire the whole project.
 Breadboard connections are less durable than a solder joint, but jumper cables allow you to avoid soldering.
+Basic overviews of breadboard wiring can be found [here](), [here](), and [here]().

 Building an automatic liquid handler follows many of the principles used by DIYers to build 3D printers and CNC routers, which are found in many households.
 It is recommended to watch videos such as this [one](https://youtu.be/qub5chyIQ0s) to learn the operating principles behind stepper motors, stepper drivers, limit switches, etc.